 To export your document, tap the Export icon in the upper right corner of the screen and select your preferred option of exporting it:

-You can view your document statistics by tapping the Overall score button.
+You can view your document statistics by tapping Overall score.
 This section offers a lot of useful information about your text, including word count and the number of characters it contains:

 If you have a Premium subscription, you can check your document for plagiarism.
 Simply tap the Plagiarism option in the lower right corner: